-This course will focus on the structure, biochemsitry, and fuction of mammalian hormones and endocrine glands; avian, amphibian and invertebrate hormones will also be discussed, where relevant.
+This course will focus on the structure, biochemistry, and function of mammalian hormones and endocrine glands; avian, amphibian and invertebrate hormones will also be discussed, where relevant.
 Clinical pathologies resulting from excess or insufficient hormones will be discussed, as this is essential to mastering an understanding of Endocrinology.
-Laboratory excercises include experimentation in living systems and computer simulations.
+Laboratory exercises include experimentation in living systems and computer simulations.
 Lecture: three hours per week; Laboratory: three hours per week.
-Laboratory fee: \$90.
-Prerequisites: Bio 121-122, 225-226, or permission of instructor.
+Laboratory fee: \$100.
+Prerequisites: Bio 121-122, 226, or permission of instructor.
 Offered in alternate years.